Overview

 Use examiner reports as a second mark scheme

-After marking with the paper scheme, read the examiner report for that session if available.
+For Cambridge mark Cambridge past papers, after marking with the paper scheme, read the examiner report for that session if available.
 Reports repeat phrases like “many candidates described but did not analyse.”
 That is your band gap in plain English.

 When AI or tools help — and when they do not

-Generic essay graders score “clarity” and “structure.”
+For Cambridge mark Cambridge past papers, generic essay graders score “clarity” and “structure.”
 Cambridge scores economics content against band descriptors.

 If you use MarkScheme, upload a photo of your handwritten essay response — the useful output is which band language you hit or missed, not a motivational paragraph.